-Opposition leader Henry Ramos said calling the push for a recall referendum part of a coup plot was “crazy, a psychiatric problem."
+Opposition say that to call the protest part of a coup plot is "crazy, a psychiatric problem."